RESTyard/RESTyard/README.md

 Of course there might be some edge cases or flaws.
 Comments, suggestions, remarks and criticism are very welcome.

-For a first feel there is a demo project called `CarShack` which shows a great portion of the Extensions in use.
+For a first feel there is a demo project called [CarShack](https://github.com/bluehands/WebApiHypermediaExtensions/tree/master/Source/DemoServer/CarShack/src/CarShack) which shows a great portion of the Extensions in use.
 It also shows how the routes were intended to be designed, although this is not enforced.

+The Extensions on nuget.org: [https://www.nuget.org/packages/WebApiHypermediaExtensionsCore](https://www.nuget.org/packages/WebApiHypermediaExtensionsCore)

+## Key concepts
+The Extensions allow you to build a restful web server without building a Siren C# class by hand and assigning URIs to Links and embedded Entities.
+For this the Extensions provide two main components: the `HypermediaObject` class and new RouteAttributes extending the Web Api RouteAttributes.

+HypermediaObjects returned from Controllers will be formatted as Siren.
+All contained referenced HypermediaObjects (e.g. Links and embedded Entities), Actions, and Parameter types (of Actions) are automatically resolved and properly inserted into the Siren document, by looking up attributed routes.

 ## Using it in a project
 To use the Extensions just call `AddHypermediaExtensions()` when adding MCV in `Startup.cs`: